 External Job Boards

->

-> While it is highly recommended that you use Handshake and UCAN as your primary platforms to search for an internship, there are a variety of other online job boards that may also serve as helpful resources.
+While it is highly recommended that you use Handshake as your primary platform to search for an internship, there are a variety of other online job boards that may also serve as helpful resources.
 Below are a few general job boards to start with.
 You can find industry-specific resources on our career cluster pages.

->

-> |WayUp||wayup.com||A platform for early career professionals to explore opportunities, receive advice, and get discovered by employers|
+|WayUp||wayup.com||A platform for early career professionals to explore opportunities, receive advice, and get discovered by employers|

 |linkedin.com||Explore listings on the world's largest professional network|